shino0o1/AgriDINO/README.md

 - AMP training is enabled automatically on CUDA.
 - Checkpoints are saved to `output_dir` from `config.yaml`.
-- The complete train dataset and weight files will be updated to cloud drive soon.
+- The complete dataset will be updated to the cloud drive in the next few days